April 18, 2015

 “Super Duper Snag” (10/19/91) – Snagglepuss finds and wears Atom Ant’s lost helmet as a ring, becoming a super hero while a giant cockroach threatens the world.

-“Mellow Fellow / Hats Off to Yogi” (10/26/91) – Dastardly and Muttley try to find Wee Willie Gorilla to get the reward before Huck. / A mysterious Clipper is shaving the patrons of the mall.
+“Mellow Fellow / Hats Off to Yogi” (10/26/91) – Dastardly and Muttley try to find Wee Willie Gorilla to get a reward before Huck can. / A mysterious Clipper is shaving the patrons of the mall.

-“Polly Wants a Safe Cracker” (11/2/91) – Yogi, Boo Boo and Secret Squirrel have to stop a safe-cracking parrot.
+“Polly Wants a Safe Cracker” (11/2/91) – Yogi, Boo Boo and Secret Squirrel must stop a safe-cracking parrot.

-“Mall or Nothing / There’s no Business Like Snow Business” (11/9/91) – A con man tricks Augie into giving him the mall. /NO SYNOPSIS AVAILABLE.
+“Mall or Nothing / There’s no Business Like Snow Business” (11/9/91) – A con man tricks Augie into giving him the mall. / Yogi and his gang must stop the Abdominal Snowdude from terrorizing skiers on the mall’s Mount Whatsa-Matterhorn.

-“Yippee Yo, Yogi / Of Meeces and Men” (11/23/91) – The squad has to stop a bull Dastardly frees for the Wild West Show. / Dastardly teaches Mr. Jinks how to get rid of Pixie and Dixie.
+“Yippee Yo, Yogi / Of Meeces and Men” (11/23/91) – The squad must stop a bull Dastardly frees for the Wild West Show. / Dastardly teaches Mr. Jinks how to get rid of Pixie and Dixie.

 “Fashion Smashin’! / To Tell the Truth, Forsooth” (11/30/91) – Talula LeTrend plans to steal the centerpiece of rival Calvin Clunk’s fashion show. / Snagglepuss loses a bust of Shakesbear he was to deliver and fakes it being stolen.

-“The Big Snoop” (12/7/91) – The squad has to find a kidnapped Super Snooper who vanished from his book signing.
+“The Big Snoop” (12/7/91) – The squad must find a kidnapped Super Snooper after he vanished from his book signing.

 1 comment: